-TOPIC/TASK CONTEST SPECIFIC RULE Use of technology - Competitors are not allowed to bring personal personal laptops, laptops, cameras, or mobile phones into the skill area cameras and mobile phones Infrastructure - material and equipment IPT Handbooks are not allowed in the competition area.
+TOPIC/TASK CONTEST SPECIFIC RULE Use of technology - personal laptops, cameras and mobile phones Competitors are not allowed to bring personal laptops, cameras, or mobile phones into the skill area Infrastructure - material and equipment IPT Handbooks are not allowed in the competition area.
 All tools, materials, and PPE will be supplied by the competition committee with exception to section 5.3.
 Competitors will be allowed to do a tool inspection during competitor orientation.
 No project specific aids, tools or jigs allowed.
 Competitors requiring assistance using equipment can ask for help from the National Technical Committee (NTC) during orientation.
 If required, tool demonstrations may be provided Competitor Interaction Competitors will not be allowed to help fellow competitors during the competition.
+Any grievances will be filed as per Skills Canada's guidelines and policies.